 Boredom Can Affect Physical Health

 Boredom is bad for your body.
-When they’re bored, elders tend to move less, preferring to sit in front of the TV or outside.
+With senior boredom, elders tend to move less, preferring to sit in front of the TV or outside.
 This lack of activity can cause joints to stiffen and arthritis pain to worsen.
 Circulation becomes more sluggish, which can lead to cardiovascular problems.
 Engaging in movement, even for the elder population, is the best way to keep your body healthy.
 But families may not have the time to make sure their elderly members are engaging in safe movement for their age.
 A home health caregiver is trained to help elders walk safely and exercise in ways appropriate for their age and condition.

 Senior Boredom’s Effects on Cognitive & Emotional Health